 What is this medicine?

-DEUTETRABENAZINE (DOO tet ra BEN a zeen) is used to treat the involuntary movements of Huntington's disease, also known as Huntington's chorea.
+DEUTETRABENAZINE (DOO tet ra BEN a zeen) is used to treat the involuntary movements caused by tardive dyskinesia or Huntington's disease, also known as Huntington's chorea.

 How should I use this medicine?